miztiik/AWS-Demos/How-To/setup-ElasticFileSystem-on-ec2/README.md

  - Supports **concurrent read and write access** from multiple Amazon EC2 instances
  - Accessible from all of the `Availability Zones` in the `AWS Region`

-Having said that, Beware of some of the _[not supported features of EFS](http://docs.aws.amazon.com/efs/latest/ug/nfs4-unsupported-features.html)_.
+Having said that, Beware of some of the _[not supported features of EFS](http://docs.aws.amazon.com/efs/latest/ug/nfs4-unsupported-features.html)_ & [limitations](http://docs.aws.amazon.com/efs/latest/ug/limits.html), For example Elastic File System is [not available](http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region) in all regions.

 In this walkthrough, you will create the following resources:
- - Amazon EC2 resources -
+ - Amazon EC2 resources,
    - Two security groups (for your EC2 instance and Amazon EFS file system) - You add rules to these security groups to authorize appropriate inbound/outbound access to allow your EC2 instance to connect to the file system via the mount target using a standard NFSv4.1 TCP port.
    - An Amazon EC2 instance in your VPC.
- - Amazon EFS resources:
+ - Amazon EFS resources,
    - A file system.
    - A mount target for your file system - To mount your file system on an EC2 instance you need to create a mount target in your VPC.
 You can create one mount target in each of the Availability Zones in your VPC.